Construction and Refurbishment

 BREEAM (Building Research Establishment Assessment Method) is a building assessment which uses scientifically-based sustainability metrics and indices covering a range of environmental categories.
 Its categories evaluate energy and water use, health and wellbeing, pollution, transport, materials, waste, ecology, and management processes.
 Buildings are rated and certified on a scale of ‘Pass’, ‘Good’, ‘Very Good, ‘Excellent’ and ‘Outstanding’.

-Our SMART target is for all newly constructed and refurbished buildings across our London Road, Whiteknights and Greenlands campuses to achieve a ‘very good’ BREEAM rating, or better.
-In terms of timeframes, this requirement was introduced as a formal target/requirement in 2014, and the BREEAM rating is required to be attained by the time of building/project completion for each new build or refurbishment project.
-We are currently discussing plans to increase this target to ‘Excellent’ from 2023.
+Our previous target which was introduced in 2014 was for all newly constructed and refurbished buildings across our London Road, Whiteknights and Greenlands campuses to achieve a ‘very good’ BREEAM rating, or better.
+Our new SMART target is to achieve an ‘excellent’ BREEAM rating for all new and refurbished buildings across all three campuses.
+In terms of timeframes, this has been introduced as a formal target as part of our new estates strategy which runs from 2022 to 2032, and the target BREEAM rating is required to be attained by the time of building/project completion for each new build or refurbishment project.

 Progress against this target is tracked.
-We currently have limited large-scale projects in progress, with the following project targeted to achieve a Very Good BREEAM rating in 2023:
+We currently have limited refurbishment and construction projects in progress:

 A list of our previously assessed buildings is provided below, along with the rating attained and a link to the corresponding BREEAM certificate.